covrig/homeassistant-gcharts-card/README.md

 KNOWN PROBLEMS: the code could be cleaner, the PieChart needs a bit more work, the more-info card is disabled with a trick...

+NO NEED TO RESTART HASS EVERY TIME YOU CHANGE AN OPTION.
+TO TEST JUST CLEAR YOUR CACHE OR OPEN AFTER EACH CHANGE A NEW INCONGNITO WINDOW.

 I decided not creata config options under the `customize` since I will limit the configuration options.
 I will work in adding all chart types.
 Maybe others will contribute.
 ## Features